 Whether walking trails or fishing the lake, the sounds and sights of Patuxent’s woods lend serenity to the soul.
 Please note that there are two areas of the refuge open to the visitation.
 Each area has different operating hours and recreational opportunities.
 Please note that no food or drink is available on the refuge.

 North Tract offers 15 miles of trails for walking, biking and horseback riding.
 With fewer visitors than South Tract, it offers a quiet atmosphere for those seeking respite from the busy world.
 North Tract’s grounds and Visitor Information Station are open from 8:00 am to 4:00 pm.
-Due to active nearby gun ranges and the risk of unexploded ordnance, visitor must stay on roads and trails.
+Due to active nearby gun ranges and the risk of unexploded ordnance, visitors must stay on roads and trails.
 North Tract closes for federal holidays and occasionally for scheduled hunts.
 See brochure and map for details.

 On the refuge over 20 miles of trail may be explored.
 Some trails are open to biking and horses.
 Others are only available to pedestrians on foot.Please see below for maps.